Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds: Preliminaries and Definitions

 \begin{lemma}[Dual Set Spectral Sparsification \cite{Christos}] Let $V=\{v_1, \ldots, v_t\}$ and $U=\{ u_1, \ldots, u_t\}$ be two equal cardinality decompositions of identity matrices (i.e., $\sum_{i=1}^t v_i v_i^\top = I_n$ and $\sum_{i=1}^t u_i u_i^\top = I_{\ell}$ ) where $v_i \in \R^n$ ($n < t$) and $u_i \in \R^\ell$ ($\ell \leq t$).
 Given an integer $\kappa$ with $n < \kappa \leq t$, Algorithm \ref{al::dualset} computes a set of weights $c_i \geq 0$ where $i \in [t]$, such that

 and

 \end{lemma}

-Algorithm \ref{al::dualset} greedily selects vectors that satisfy a number of desired properties in each step.
-These properties will eventually imply the desired bounds on eigenvalues.
-In Algorithm \ref{al::dualset}, two parameters $\mathfrak L$ and $\mathfrak U$ are defined as follows: \begin{small}
+{Due to space limitations, we refer the interested readers to \cite{Christos} for more details on Algorithm \ref{al::dualset}.} However, roughly speaking, Algorithm \ref{al::dualset} is based on choosing vectors in a greedy fashion that satisfy a set of desired properties at each step, leading to bounds on eigenvalues. {In Algorithm \ref{al::dualset}, {lower and upper} barriers or potential functions are defined as follows: